Back Pain Leads to Leg Pain

 Symptoms: Leg pain, weakness, and numbness can result when the herniated disc pressures the nerves.
 You might also experience back pain or reduced mobility.

-Cause: Herniation is often caused by aging, wear and tear, or sudden injury.
+Cause: Herniation often occurs due to aging, wear and tear, or sudden injury.
 Improper lifting techniques or repetitive strain can also lead to a herniated disc.

 3. Spinal Stenosis